Eyedcupid/GalaxyClassification/README.md

 ## Unsupervised Learning
 The code, notebooks and logs associated with the unsupervised learning section of this project can be found in the ```unsupervised_learning``` directory.
-The autoencoder Python files can be found there, along with the Jupyter Notebook used for k-means clustering.
+The autoencoder Python files can be found there, along with the Jupyter Notebook used for clustering techniques.

 ## Data Prep
 The ```data_prep``` directory contains the Notebooks required for creating a working dataset.